 No surface impacts from mining that could pose a risk to public safety occurred during the reporting period.

-During 2015 a security presence and patrols were maintained while Mannering Colliery is on care and maintenance.
+During 2017 a security presence and patrols were maintained while Mannering Colliery was operating.

-3.20 Other Issues and Risks
+3.21 Other Issues and Risks

 There were no other environmental issues or risks encountered during the reporting period.